onOffice-Web-Org/oo-wp-plugin/readme.txt

 * **Publication**: One click in the software is enough to publish the property on your WordPress website.
 * **List view**: Present your properties in clear lists.
 It is entirely up to you which properties are represented.
 The lists can be inserted anywhere on the website using short codes.
-* **Detailed view**: Comfortably structure the detail view with checkboxes and drag&drop and easily determine which information is displayed.
+* **Detailed view**: Comfortably structure the detail view with checkboxes and drag & drop and easily determine which information is displayed.

 = Addresses =
 The website is your business card on the internet.
 Create trust with a professional self-presentation.

 * **Team presentation**: The address module accesses the data of the employees.
 The address display is ideal for presenting the team.

 = Forms =